Kale Apple and Chicken Salad

 An example of this kind of balance is this recipe.
 The mixture of fruit, nuts (especially Lori’s

 Sugar and Spice Pecans), meat and veggies with a sweet and salty vinaigrette makes this one of my favorite kale meals.

 Kale, Apple & Chicken Salad

-Add vinegar, maple syrup, salt and pepper to bacon drippings and whisk until well combined.
+- Combine vinegar, maple syrup, salt and pepper in a small jar.
+Drizzle bacon drippings into jar, whisking until well combined.
 Set aside.

-Combine kale, radicchio, and/or arugula, shredded carrots, and red onion in large bowl.
+- Combine kale, cabbage, and arugula, shredded carrots, and red onion in large bowl.
 Drizzle with two tablespoons of the vinaigrette and toss into salad mixture.
 Fold in meat and fruit and drizzle with a little more vinaigrette, if needed.
 Sprinkle nuts, cheese, and bacon on top before serving.